Best Orthotics for Pigeon Toed Children – Let’s Improve Your Child’s Walking Gait

 size-orthotics

-Let’s take a look at an image from the front of a child with pigeon toes standing barefoot:
+Before image of a child with pigeon toes standing barefoot.

-Same child wearing a pair of littleSTEPS® Gait Plates and supportive shoes
+Image of the same child wearing a pair of littleSTEPS® Gait Plates and supportive shoes.

-Same child wearing a pair of littleSTEPS® Gait Plates and supportive shoes
+An image of the same child wearing a pair of pigeon toe orthotics and supportive shoes.

 What Are the Best Shoes for Pigeon Toed Children?

-Below is a selection of shoes that are ideal for children who wear orthotics as they are supportive but lightweight and flexible at the same time.
-All of these shoes are available in different widths such as medium (M), wide (W), and extra wide (XW), so please choose the shoe width accordingly.
+I created a different resource that has a list of supportive and deep shoes that are ideal for children who wear orthotics as they are supportive but lightweight and flexible at the same time.

 Taking Early Action Might Prevent Surgery